Top Real Estate Agents in Ravenna, Ohio

 History

-Ravenna was founded in 1799 and named after the Italian city of Ravenna, becoming the county seat of Portage County in 1808.
+Ravenna was founded in 1799 and named after the Italian city of Ravenna, a decision made by founder Benjamin Tappan who admired its namesake's historical significance.

 Life in Ravenna